ErikGartner/vtesdb/README.md

 1. Install meteor from http://meteor.com
 2. Checkout this repo.
+3. Install the npm packages using `meteor npm install
-3. Start the app locally using `meteor run` in the project folder.
+4. Start the app locally using `meteor run` in the project folder.

 ## License
 VtES Database is released under The MIT License (MIT).